Will this new Magic Band System be available in Disneyland Resort anytime soon?

 That was DVC member….Not DVD, LOL

 We are going WDW this september only for one day can we still get a wristband?
-And if so how do we get one
+And if so how do

 You can buy them (magic bands) in the park for 12 dollars and they can link your tickets to them